PennyLaneAI/qml/README.md

     * To maintain quality and performance, every image should be twice (2X) its visible dimension size on the web page, and at a minimum of `150 ppi/dpi` (preferably `300 ppi/dpi`).
   </details><br>

-- Lastly, your demo will need an accompanying _metadata_ file in the demo directory.
+- Lastly, your demo will need an accompanying _metadata_ file.
+This file should be named the same as your python file, but with the `.py` extension replaced with `.metadata.json`.
+Check out the `demonstrations_metadata.md` file in this repo for details on how to format that file and what to include.

 - Include the author's information in the `.metadata.json` file.
 This can be either the author's PennyLane profile `username` or their `name`.
 If you provide the PennyLane profile username, the author details will be sourced directly from that profile, and the demo will then appear as a contribution on the author's profile.